Revisiting Softmax for Uncertainty Approximation in Text Classification: Uncertainty Approximation for Text Classification

 \section{Uncertainty Approximation for Text Classification}

 We focus on one deterministic method and one Bayesian method of uncertainty approximation.
+Both methods assume the existence of an already trained base model, and are applied at test time to obtain uncertainty estimates from the model's predictions.
 In the following sections, we formally introduce the two methods we study, namely MC dropout and softmax.
 MC dropout is a Bayesian method which utilises the dropout layers of the model to measure the predictive uncertainty, while softmax is a deterministic method that uses the classification output.
 In Figure \ref{fig:mc_dropout}, we visualise the differences between the two methods and how they are connected to base text classification models.